Things to do in New Orleans with Teens- or Anyone!

 When I shared my plans to take my son to New Orleans, many people were worried about our safety.
 In all my travels to New Orleans, I haven’t felt any less safe than I do in any busy, touristy city, such as Paris or New York.
 Here are some rules I live by when traveling to these places.

-• It is fine not to get engaged in a conversation.
+• It is OK not to get engaged in a conversation.
 There are many hustlers in New Orleans.
 They will con you into giving them money.
 They can get aggressive if you fall into their trap and don’t pass over the money.
 Do not let them draw you into a conversation in the first place.

 • Don’t travel into dark alleys or places where other people aren’t.